The future of LNG for Europe

 China has made big strides in greening its energy sector.
 But while some hope this means the country can become a new leader in the fight against global climate change, Beijing’s goals are different.
 The moves it is making now are aimed at putting China in an advantageous geopolitical position, especially in terms of trade.
 Moreover, its momentum on the green energy front may not be sustainable.

 The importance of trade and technology in reducing carbon emissions

 Emerging economies are frequently criticised for developing their economies at the expense of the environment.
 But figures show that if they adopted a free trade regime they could access the same state-of-the-art technologies as the developed world.
 This move would reduce their carbon emissions dramatically.
+AS ECONOMIES...

 Delegates to COP17, the United Nations climate change conference in Durban, South Africa, extended their annual gathering to try to hammer out an agreement.
 But what credibility does it have as the developed countries face economic crisis and the developing nations have pressure to grow.
 Our expert considers the Durban debates from an Indian perspective in this rep...